dgigafox/drill/README.md

   such as `:inserted_at` or `:updated_at` may not be defined.
 The first argument is the `Drill.Context` struct, which you can use to get the inserted records from previously run seeder modules (see Usage section above).

+## Caveat

+Can only be used on Postgres database for now

 Documentation can be generated with [ExDoc](https://github.com/elixir-lang/ex_doc) and published on [HexDocs](https://hexdocs.pm).
 Once published, the docs can be found at [https://hexdocs.pm/drill](https://hexdocs.pm/drill).